Combretum molle

 Traditional Uses

 The bark of Combretum molle is used for dyeing fabrics, and its leaves are browsed by game animals such as giraffe and antelope.
-Medicinally, its roots, bark, and leaves are used to treat malaria, fever, intestinal disorders, dysentery, jaundice, and yellow fever, skin diseases and respiratory ailment.
+Medicinally, its roots, bark, and leaves are used to treat malaria, fever, intestinal disorders, dysentery, jaundice, and yellow fever, skin diseases, and respiratory ailments.
 The wood is used for fencing and tool-making, and the tree plays a role in pollinator support and seed dispersal in savanna ecosystems.

 Plant Details